lsst-ts/tssw_developer_guide/doc/procedures/jira.rst

         Summary
             Quick description of the work to be accomplished

-        Component/s
-            Appropriate WBS Component in the list

         Assignee
             Click the Assign to me link

         Description field
             * Overview of what the task is to accomplish
-            * List any prereqsites for the task to start or complete
+            * List any prerequisites for the task to start or complete
             * List any Unit tests, if any, for a reviewer to run

         Story Points